jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ---
-title: "Prediction Input & Output Adapters"
+title: Prediction Input & Output Adapters
 deprecated: false
 hidden: false
 metadata:
-  title: "Prediction Input & Output Adapters"
+  title: Prediction Input & Output Adapters
   description: Adapters help you customize input and output formats of your ML models.
-  robots: index
   legacyUUIDs:
     - UUID-a562be07-2f8f-ae32-12d5-be5dbee4842a
     - UUID-fcb1409b-f141-035c-5562-252fc7a3cb1c
+  robots: index
 ---
 Adapters help you customize input and output formats of your ML models.